Bondage (BDSM): Precautions

-Accidents and lasting damage can generally be avoided by very simple security precautions and a rudimentary knowledge of the human anatomy.
-One very simple safety measure is to ask the subject every so often if they are all right.
-Another is to check body parts like hands and feet for numbness or coldness, which can happen if nerves have been pinched or blood circulation has been blocked.
-Another is to check for skin discoloration.
-Skin that does not get enough oxygen turns bluish.
-If blood can get in, but cannot get out because one of the veins has been blocked, that part of the body turns purple.
+Physical restraint can result in complications, such as nerve compression and impaired blood circulation.
+Safety precautions and knowledge of human anatomy may reduce the risk of complications and injuries.
+Signs of these complications can include numbness or coldness in the extremities and changes in skin coloration; continuous communication and observation of the restrained person's physical condition may be used to identify signs of distress or injury.
+Restricted circulation may produce changes in skin color, including purple or bluish discoloration.

 If the subject has been gagged or can otherwise not verbally communicate, a different form of the safeword is needed.
 For instance, they may hum a simple tune, or opening and closing one or both hands repeatedly, or releasing an object held in one hand (such as a rubber ball, or a scarf).

 Suspension bondage in which a subject hangs upside-down is especially risky.
 The danger most often associated with this is the risk that the subject might fall on their head.
 Other dangers include nerve compression, circulation problems and fainting due to increase in blood pressure.